 The narrator of parts of the novel, Claudia is a strong-willed and passionate nine-year-old black girl.
 Still young, Claudia has not experienced overt racism and violence to the extent many of the novel's other characters… (read full character analysis)

 Claudia's older sister, Frieda is ten-years-old and possesses the same independence and resilience as Claudia.
-Claudia loves Shirley Temple and other white actresses, sharing the community's belief that whiteness is the paragon of beauty and… (read full character analysis)
+Frieda loves Shirley Temple and other white actresses, sharing the community's belief that whiteness is the paragon of beauty and… (read full character analysis)

 Pecola's father, Cholly is a violent and severely damaged man.
 From a young age Cholly has been free—his mother left him on a trash heap as an infant, and his caretaker dies when he is… (read full character analysis)